-Also see Management of Reproduction: Sheep.
+Also see Sheep.

 Abortion in ewes, as in cows, is not always easily diagnosed.
 While many of the toxins that cause abortion in cows also cause problems in ewes, others such as Veratrum californicum and kale seem unique to the ewe.
 The major infectious agents causing abortions in sheep are Campylobacter, Chlamydophila, Toxoplasma, Listeria, Brucella, Salmonella, border disease virus, Cache Valley virus.

 Infection with Campylobacter fetus fetus and C jejuni results in abortions in late pregnancy or stillbirths.
 Ewes may develop metritis after expelling the fetus.
 Placentitis occurs with hemorrhagic necrotic cotyledons and edematous or leathery intercotyledonary areas.
 The fetus is usually autolyzed, with 40% having orange-yellow necrotic foci (1–2 cm diameter) in the liver.
 Diagnosis relies on finding Campylobacter organisms in darkfield or fluorescent antibody preparations or by isolation from abomasal or placental smears or in uterine discharge.
 Identification of the species involved is important because in some areas C jejuni is as common as C fetus, and some vaccines do not include C jejuni.
 Strict hygiene is necessary to stop an outbreak.
 Use of tetracyclines may help prevent exposed ewes from aborting.
 The disease tends to be cyclical, with epizootics occurring every 4–5 yr; therefore, vaccination programs, which help prevent outbreaks, should be consistently practiced.
 C jejuni is zoonotic and is one of the most common causes of enteritis in humans.

 Enzootic Abortion of Ewes (EAE)